jaxxa/ED-EnhancedOptions/Help-Faq.md

 	1. Check that the Mod is Enabled in the Mod menu
 	2. Go into the Options Menu, Select Mod Settings and then Select the Enhanced Option Mod
 	3. Enable the Features that you want to Use
-	4. After this Quit and Restart Rimworld, most of these setting are only applied when the game starts.
+	4. After this Quit and Restart Rimworld, these setting are only applied when the game starts.
-	5. Start / Load your game, hopefully it is working now.
+	5. Start / Load your game, it should be working now.

 # Testing without other mods

-If it still does not work you can try the above steps with no other mods loaded.
+If it still does not work then it might be an incompatibility with another mod.
+You should try the above steps with no other mods loaded.
-If you are in the middle of a game or have an extensive mod list that you do not want to mess up, you can follow the following instructions taken from the Rimworld Readme file to point the save location to a different folder:
+If you are in the middle of a game or have an extensive mod list that you do not want to mess up, you can follow the following instructions taken from the Rimworld Readme file to point the save location to a different folder.
+This will allow you to test the game without mods, while easily allowing you to revert the changes to get back to you previous mod list and save files.

 -----------------------------